tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 Tahoe-LAFS Support
 ==================

-All Tahoe-LAFS client nodes can run a frontend FTP server, allowing regular FTP clients (like /usr/bin/ftp, ncftp, and countless others) to access the virtual filesystem.
-They can also run an SFTP server, so SFTP clients (like /usr/bin/sftp, the sshfs FUSE plugin, and others) can too.
+All Tahoe-LAFS client nodes can run a frontend SFTP server, allowing regular SFTP clients (like ``/usr/bin/sftp``, the ``sshfs`` FUSE plugin, and many others) to access the virtual filesystem.
+They can also run an FTP server, so FTP clients (like ``/usr/bin/ftp``, ``ncftp``, and others) can too.
 These frontends sit at the same level as the web-API interface.

 Since Tahoe-LAFS does not use user accounts or passwords, the SFTP/FTP servers must be configured with a way to first authenticate a user (confirm